 Chinese people believe in using all parts of a chicken, including the feet, but these recipes call for just the white meat of the bird.
 A favorite but often a guilt-inducing order is General Tso's chicken, but when made at home the chicken doesn't have to be deep-fried; instead, it can be lightly pan-fried before tossing with a flavorful sauce.
 Moo goo gai pan basically means chicken with mushrooms, and that is exactly what this dish is, stir-fried together in a delicious sauce.
 For a bit of crunch, try a cashew chicken, where chicken cubes are stir-fried with vegetables, nuts, and finished with a sauce.

 From kids to adults, Chinese noodle dishes are a given when ordering takeout.
 But as long as you can find the specific type of Chinese noodle needed for the recipe, it is not difficult to make your own.
 When it comes to Chinese cuisine, chow mein is easily a go-to dish, and since you can make this stir-fried noodle dish with beef, chicken, or shrimp, it is adaptable to anyone's tastes.
 Beef lo mein is a simple dish of lo mein (egg) noodles, flank steak, and vegetables, all cooked in a distinctive sauce.
 For fiery food fans, Szechuan Dan Dan noodles are sure to please; dried Chinese noodles are tossed with a spicy sauce made of Szechuan peppercorns and hot chili oil and often ground meat.
+Pan-fried noodles should be crispy on the outside, but still tender on the inside.

 If noodles aren't a must at your table then rice probably is (or you and your family may prefer both!).
 Of course, you can always serve a bowl of steamed white or brown rice, but fried rice is more fun.
 You can start with a basic fried rice and then add vegetables, chicken, or shrimp.
 Or try a chicken fried rice with onions and peas, a simple recipe that is colorful and flavorful.
 Char sui pork fried rice includes bits of barbecued pork along with peas and onions for what can be a main dish.

 Whether you prefer as a side dish or want to serve as a vegetarian option, Chinese vegetable dishes are complex in flavor, way more so than a basic side of steamed vegetables.
-Highlighting the flavors of Szechuan cuisine, Chinese green beans include bean sauce and chili paste, while garlic broccoli turns this familiar vegetable into a delicious stir-fry.
+Highlighting the flavors of Szechuan cuisine, Chinese green beans include bean sauce and chili paste, while broccoli with oyster sauce turns this familiar vegetable into a delicious stir-fry.
 Another popular Szechuan dish is Szechuan eggplant; Chinese eggplant is cooked along with flavorful ground pork to create a hearty side dish.

 Sauces and Seasonings